 Quality, environmental, and safety aspects

 Quality in gutting means clean separation cuts, minimized secondary damage, and structured material logistics.
 Environmental aspects include low-dust working, the reduction of noise emissions, and construction waste sorting for recycling.
 Safety is based on qualified personnel, appropriate personal protective equipment, and procedures that respect the residual load-bearing capacity.
 Legal requirements and technical rules must be considered for each project; the following measures have proven effective.
+Evidence-based documentation supports acceptance by clients and authorities and provides a reliable basis for audits.

 Dust, noise, and vibration management